anashaider/K24-2002/Problem.md

 well

 ```
- Ask the user to enter Nth value (the divisor).
+ Ask the user to enter Nth value (the divisor)./
- Ask the user to enter n value (the number to be divided).
+ Ask the user to enter n value (the number to be divided)./
- Check if the n % Nth == 0, then
+ Check if the n % Nth == 0, then/
- Print Nth is a divisor of n.
+ Print Nth is a divisor of n./
- Else, Print Nth is not a divisor of n.
+ Else, Print Nth is not a divisor of n./
- Check if the n % 2== 0, then
+ Check if the n % 2== 0, then/
- Print Nth is an even number.
+ Print Nth is an even number./
- Else, Print Nth is a odd number.
+ Else, Print Nth is a odd number./